Two-dimensional hydrodynamic viscous electron flow in annular Corbino rings

-With electronic transport in metals, Fermi liquid theory and Boltzmann transport stand as cornerstones by providing a framework to understand the intricate interplay between charge carriers and the scattering mechanisms they encounter.
-Under this framework, electron collisions lead to scattering which can either preserve or relax momentum.
-In the regime of clean conductors, such as high-mobility 2DEGs, momentum scattering is dominated by electron-electron ($e-e$) interactions, where the mean-free path due to these interactions ($\ell_{MC}$) is much smaller than both the conducting channel width ($W$) as in a Hall bar geometry and the momentum relaxing mean-free path ($\ell_{MR}$) from either impurity or phonon scattering.
+{\it Lengthscales and hydrodynamic electron transport }.---In the regime of clean conductors, such as high-mobility 2DEGs, momentum scattering is dominated by electron-electron ($e-e$) interactions, where the mean-free path due to these interactions ($\ell_{MC}$) is much smaller than both the conducting channel width ($W$) as in a Hall bar geometry and the momentum relaxing mean-free path ($\ell_{MR}$) from either impurity or phonon scattering.
 In the case where $\ell_{MC} \ll W \ll \ell_{MR}$, a collective behaviour of electrons can emerge, that resembles a fluid-like continuum rather than discrete single particle effusive motion.
 This type of electronic transport is commonly referred to as hydrodynamic transport.
 This transport regime in metals was first theorized by R. N Gurzhi \cite{Gurzhi1963, Gurzhi1968} in 1963, and it offers a more complete perspective on electronic transport wherein the resistance to flow is governed by the fluidic viscosity of the electron stream and the geometric characteristics of the conducting channel.
-This has recently led to a renewed interest in the study of hydrodynamics in electronic systems, and blossomed into a series of theoretical advances mostly in semiconductor systems \cite{Polini2015,Polini2016,Moore2017,Tobias2019}.
-Furthermore, Ahn and Das Sarma \cite{Sarma2022} studied the temperature dependence of $\ell_{MC}$ and $\ell_{MR}$ in GaAs/AlGaAs 2DEGs with different densities, and proposed that these 2DEG systems would be ideally suited to host and study hydrodynamic electron transport.
-As will be seen below, this study of lengthscales will serve as the basis for our investigation of hydrodynamics in GaAs/AlGaAs 2DEGs.\eendparagraph
+This has recently led to a renewed interest in the study of hydrodynamics in electronic systems, and blossomed into a series of theoretical \cite{Polini2015,Sarma2022,Polini2016,Moore2017,Tobias2019,Fong2016, Bandurin2016,Levitov2016, Kumar2017, Bandurin2018,Berdyugin2019, Andreev2022N} and experimental \cite{Molenkamp1994, Molenkamp1995, Moll2016,Gooth2018, Gusev2018,Bakarov2018,Gusev2021,Keser2021,Ella2019,Sulpizio2019,Kumar2022,Ahron2022} advances.\\